bharadm/watch-tv-series/README.md

 Hey!

-#13-08

 This python program tends to copy the links present for the tv-series from watch-series.cx.

+build #14-08:
+    -Added Search bar option
+    -Repeated search enchanced
+    -fixed few bugs

-Current build #13-08:
+build #13-08:
-    Copies the watchable link on giving input of url like : http://watch-series.cx/reverie/ into file.csv present in the same folder.
+    -Copies the watchable link on giving input of url like : http://watch-series.cx/reverie/ into file.csv present in the same folder.

 Star my repository for future builds.